André Watts: Career

 In November 2002, Watts suffered a subdural hematoma and underwent emergency surgery.
 In 2004, he also had surgery for a ruptured disc which was affecting the use of his left hand.
-He continued performing regularly after recovering from the surgeries.
+He continued performing regularly after recovering from the aforementioned surgeries.

-In 2004, Watts joined the faculty at Indiana University, where he holds the Jack I. and Dora B. Hamlin Endowed Chair in Music.
+In 2004, Watts joined the faculty at Indiana University, where he held the Jack I. and Dora B. Hamlin Endowed Chair in Music.

-In 2019, he underwent surgery for a nerve injury to his left hand resulting in the cancellation of several performances.
-He has reworked the Ravel Concerto for Left Hand to perform with his right hand and will be performing the work with the Detroit and Atlanta Symphony Orchestras.
+In 2019, Watts underwent surgery for a nerve injury to his left hand resulting in the cancellation of several performances.
+He reworked the Ravel Concerto for Left Hand to perform with his right hand and was planning to perform the work with the Detroit and Atlanta Symphony Orchestras.
+Ultimately, however, he was unable to perform the concerto due to the pandemic and continuing health issues.

-Recording artist

-Watts has recorded for several music labels.
-He signed a long-term exclusive contract with Columbia Masterworks Records on his 21st birthday.
-In 1977, he revealed that his contract had been terminated.